K-artiksharma/mega-store-sales-dashboard/README.md

-# 🛍️ Mega Store Sales Dashboard – Power BI & Excel
+# 📊 Mega Store Sales Dashboard – Power BI & Excel

-Project Objectives
+### 📌 Project Overview
-Build an interactive dashboard for business-level insights.
+This project demonstrates the use of *Power BI* and *Microsoft Excel* to create an interactive dashboard for deriving business-level insights from retail sales data.

+### 🎯 Objectives
-* Use Power BI and Excel to perform data summarization, trend analysis, and visual storytelling.
+- Perform data summarization, trend analysis, and visual storytelling

--Explore key metrics like:
+- Explore key performance indicators such as:

--Region-wise Sales
+  - 📍 Region-wise Sales

--Top-selling Products

--Monthly Sales Trend
+  - 📈 Monthly Sales Trend
+  - 💰 Top-selling Products

--Profitability by Category
+  - 📊 Profitability by Category
+  - 🧾 Customer Segments (optional)

-## 📂 Dataset
+### 🗂️ Dataset

-The dataset used in this project is based on publicly available retail sales data.
+The dataset is based on *publicly available retail sales data*.

-It contains order-level details including order date, region, product, sales, quantity, discount, and profit.
+It includes:
+- Order ID, Order Date, Region, Product Category/Sub-Category
+- Sales, Quantity, Discount, Profit

+> ⚠️ No personal or confidential data is used.
+Dataset is for academic and project use.

+---

-* Outcomes
+### ✅ Project Outcomes

--This project helped develop:
+This project helped strengthen:

--Dashboarding and visualization skills
+- ✔️ Data visualization and dashboarding skills

--Understanding of sales data trends
+- ✔️ Business intelligence understanding

--Confidence in using Power BI and Excel in real-world business contexts
+- ✔️ Confidence in using Power BI and Excel for real-world problem-solving
+- ✔️ Data storytelling and interpretation for decision making

+---

+### 💻 Tools & Technologies Used
+- *Power BI* (Bar charts, DAX measures, KPIs, slicers, formatting)
+- *Microsoft Excel* (Pivot Tables, Conditional Formatting, Charts)